Welcome to today's edition of the Rush 24-7 podcast.

 That's the difference between the people who strongly approve and strongly disapprove of Obama.

-Obama meeting with bank executives today.
+Obama meeting with bank executives today, and this is his, he's mad.

-He's asking bank executives to support his efforts to tighten the financial industry, while bankers are prepared to tell the president he should stop oversimplifying their concerns if he wants good faith collaboration.
+He's asking bank executives to support his efforts to tighten the financial industry while bankers are prepared to tell the president he should stop oversimplifying their concerns if he wants good faith collaboration.

 I don't think these people get it.